 Contents

-Artificial intelligence (AI) and machine learning have become two of the hottest buzzwords in the tech industry.
-But what are the differences between AI and machine learning?
+Artificial intelligence (AI) and machine learning (ML) have become two of the hottest buzzwords in the tech industry.
+But what are the differences between AI vs machine learning?

 These technologies have many innovative uses in finance, healthcare, logistics, and other industries.
-But the number of people with AI and machine learning skills has not kept up with soaring demand.
-According to a McKinsey & Company survey(opens new window), over 60% of organisations struggled to hire Machine Learning Engineers and AI Data Scientists in 2023.
+But the number of people with artificial intelligence and machine learning skills has not kept up with soaring demand.
+A 2024 Red Hat survey(opens new window) found that 81% of UK Information Technology Managers see a critical AI skills gap, with 40% citing talent shortages as their main obstacle preventing their organisations from using AI to its full potential.

 Expanding your AI and machine learning skills can help you keep up with the evolving tech landscape.
 We examine the differences between these technologies, applications in the workforce, and more.